 Science for improved livelihoods

-For over 50 years, we’ve been using science to make a difference, helping tens of millions of farmers grow more nutritious, resilient and productive crops, using methods that nourish the environment and combat climate change.
+For 50 years, CIMMYT has been using science to make a difference.
+CIMMYT’s research has helped tens of millions of farmers grow more nutritious, resilient and productive crops, using methods that nourish the environment and combat climate change.

 With projects in 50 countries and 1,500 staff, CIMMYT collaborates with hundreds of partners and is part of the global network of CGIAR research centers, delivering science for a food-secure future.

 Low- and middle-income countries have received the greatest benefits from CIMMYT’s improved varieties and agricultural technologies.
 90% of our work relates to climate change adaptation and mitigation.

 Return on investment: CIMMYT’s work generates $3.5-4 billion each year in terms of greater benefits to farmers and consumers.

 Future-proof seeds: 50% of maize and wheat in low- and middle-income countries is based on CIMMYT varieties.
 They perform better — including when crops are affected by droughts, pests and diseases — and produce safer and more nutritious food.
 CIMMYT’s global seed distribution network provides 80% of the world’s breeding lines for maize and wheat.

 Smart farming: CIMMYT and its partners test and promote improved technologies for crop and soil management.
 These innovations help farmers increase their yields, make production more efficient — regarding the use of land, nutrients, water and energy — and reduce greenhouse gas emissions.

 Meaningful change through knowledge: CIMMYT conducts about 50,000 days of training each year.
 Through large-scale, gender-inclusive activities, hundreds of thousands of agricultural experts and farmers have learned to use new tools, technology, know-how and crop varieties.
 As a result, women have more decision-making power.